gnelabs/NateTradeOpeningRange/README.md

 # NateTradeOpeningRange
 ## Description
 Backtesting engine built for large-scale parallel backtests.
+Includes an opening-range breakout trend following strategy.

+## Features

+* Uses high-resolution intraday price data from the NateTrade data warehouse.
+* High performance backtesting engine with simple comparator logic that takes advantage of L3 cache on the CPU.
-Can run either in the cloud in AWS, or locally in docker containers.
+* Can be run in native Python, in Docker containers, or in the AWS cloud.
+* Includes several helper modules to create and delete pre-configured AWS cloud resources that are cost-optimized.
-Can scale to hundreds of workers.
+* Can scale to hundreds of parallel workers, and can run millions of backtests.
-Uses high-resolution intraday price data from the NateTrade data warehouse.
+* Includes the ability to lifecycle backtest result data out of Redis into persistable MySQL to keep costs low.
-Initial strategy is an ORB (opening-range breakout) trading strategy, with several adjustable parameters.
+* Initial ORB trading strategy includes several tunable parameters to control risk.
+* Includes basic plotting module to visualize test results.

 ## Architecture
 Redis is used as a general cache between the workers.
 It runs three tables:

-1. db = 0 For worker task management through celery, and to maintain task consistency.
+* db = 0 For worker task management through celery, and to maintain task consistency.
-2. db = 1 For opening_ranges_organized data for the specified ticker.
+* db = 1 For opening_ranges_organized data for the specified ticker.
-3. db = 2 For cleaned_data staging.
+* db = 2 For cleaned_data staging.

 The workers process any available tasks, and return test result data back to Redis as the celery task result.
 The reaper is a seperate task that runs on the same workers, that lifecycles data out of Redis and into MySQL.